ethereum/portal-blog/pages/posts/why-portal-needs-to-be-its-own-network.md

 some mixture of Ethereum data and *other* data.

-In order for Portal Network to be useful, it must provide reliable access to the data it's users want.
+In order for Portal Network to be useful, it must provide reliable access to the data its users want.
 Since the Ethereum data is all canonically anchored, that means at any given time there is a finite quantity of data that needs to be stored, and thus there is a finite amount of capacity that must be sourced from the network to store it.